-FileMaker Go for iPhone review
+FileMaker Go 12 for iPhone full review

 FileMaker has released a new mobile member in its product family called FileMaker Go.
 This lighter and more nimble variation can open databases stored on your network or those you copy over to your iPad, iPhone or iPod touch.
 You can read, write, update and delete records with an uncanny amount of ease.
 FileMaker Go cannot create a new database or edit the structure of an existing database, however, those duties are reserved for the desktop version.